daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_primaveraconnectortutorial.md

 5. Click the button ***Add new*** to grant the connector user access to the tenant.
 The user can be retrieved on step 3, property "Client Email"

+6. Now use these configurations to configure a connector in the machine with the Primavera ERP, following the [installation guide](omnia3_connector_install.html) and [configuration guide](omnia3_connector_configuration.html).

+7. Start the configured connector.

 ## 4. CRUD operations

 1. Access Omnia homepage, select the tenant where you are going to model and you will be redirected to the modeling area.